-Since the Office for Research (OR) provided “Guidance Regarding Foreign Influence and Involvement in University Research” in February 2019, OR has continued to follow the heightened activity concerning “foreign influence” in academic research.
+Since the Office for Research (OR) provided “Guidance Regarding Foreign Influence and Involvement in University Research” in February 2019 and additional context in February 2020, OR has continued to follow the heightened activity concerning “foreign influence” in academic research.
 OR is providing these FAQs to keep the research community apprised of developments regarding “foreign influence” and address common questions.
 Federal government concerns and actions on this topic, however, continue to evolve.
 These FAQs are based on current guidance provided by federal agencies.
 OR continues to monitor the topic of “foreign influence” and will regularly update the FAQs as these issues come into sharper focus.

 Q1: What are the specific concerns regarding “foreign influence” in the academic setting?

 The FBI and other federal government agencies have expressed concern that some foreign actors, particularly foreign state adversaries, are seeking to acquire U.S. academic research and information illicitly or illegitimately in order to advance their scientific, economic, and military development goals through the exploitation of the culture of collaboration and openness on university campuses.

 More specifically, NIH has identified three areas of concern: diversion of intellectual property; peer reviewers inappropriately sharing confidential information on grant applications; and failure of researchers at NIH-funded U.S. institutions to disclose substantial resources from other organizations, including foreign governments.

 Q2: What are “foreign talent recruitment programs” and why is there concern about them?